mrcwerfar/react-native-tree-menu-simple/README.md

 itemSeparatorMarginRight | Separator line right margin.
 Default is 4. itemIndentValue | Indent value.
 Indicates indent value for each submenu level.
 Default is 20.

-##Example with customRenderer and vector-icons
+##Example with customRenderer and react-native-vector-icons

 The menu used in combination with https://github.com/oblador/react-native-vector-icons Each menu item use different vector icons.